barakplasma/in-person-queue/README.md

 4. visit `localhost:6363` (external port is configurable in the docker-compose.yml file)
 5. set your localhost environment variables there

+You could also grab a pre-built image from the Github actions "Deploy to Fly.io" step.
+Look for a line like, "registry.fly.io/chisoonnumber:deployment-1630155850" and use `docker pull registry.fly.io/chisoonnumber:deployment-1630155850` to work with it locally.

 ### Localhost Environment Variables
 To test in localhost, set the following localstorage keys on your localhost
 ```env